How To Run Faster: 15 Expert Tips To Boost Speed and Performance

 Therefore, you are building good muscular endurance but not a tremendous amount of maximum strength for high-force production.

-Examples include box jumps, weighted step-ups, heavy squats, Bulgarian split squats, kettlebell swings, and exercises for the upper body, such as chest presses, thrusters, lat pull-downs, and overhead presses.
+Examples include box jumps, weighted step-ups, heavy squats, Bulgarian split squats, kettlebell swings, and upper-body exercises such as chest presses, thrusters, lat pull-downs, and overhead presses.

 Target all of the major muscles worked by running, including the glutes, hamstrings, hip flexors, quads, calves, shins, core muscles, upper back muscles, biceps, triceps, shoulders, and chest muscles.

-Of course, you can still incorporate bodyweight exercises like lunges, squats, and push-ups into dynamic warm-ups, and core exercises are also very helpful for improving your running form, but make sure that your strength training program includes weightlifting exercises and plyometrics to build speed.2Saunders, P. U., Pyne, D. B., Telford, R. D., & Hawley, J. A. (2004).
-Factors Affecting Running Economy in Trained Distance Runners.
-Sports Medicine34(7), 465โ€“485.
+Of course, you can still incorporate bodyweight exercises like lunges, squats, and push-ups into your dynamic warm-up, and core exercises are also beneficial for improving your running form.
+Make sure your strength training program includes weightlifting and plyometrics to build speed.2Saunders, P. U., Pyne, D. B., Telford, R. D., & Hawley, J. A. (2004).
+Factors Affecting Running Economy in Trained Distance Runners.ย Sports Medicine,ย 34(7), 465โ€“485.

 A person stretching their quad.